<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 Research indicates that 90% of SMS messages are read within 3 minutes.
 If you’re not already texting your residents, you need to start.
 Automation makes the review request process via SMS easier for your teams, eliminating the need for manual review requests and helping you reach more residents.

-Know when to ask
+Know When to Ask

 The transactional period between multifamily operators and residents is much longer than that of a typical sales interaction.
 It’s ongoing, and there are several key touchpoints throughout the resident lifecycle.